pannous/xipher/README.md

 With a 'key' file containing truly random noise, this encryption is unbreakable even in theory.

 The [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) is so easy, every computer science student should be able to implement this cipher by heart in a couple of lines!
-If it 100% secure and incredibly easy to implement, why isn't the whole world using it?
+If it is 100% secure and incredibly easy to implement, why isn't the whole world using it?

 It is in fact used all over the world albeit as part of more complicated cypher schemes.
 The problem with the naïve application of xor is that you lose perfect security if you apply the key too often (more than once).